Spantech has constructed a number of projects at the Northpine Christian College, Dakabin just north of Brisbane. The projects include:

 The Spantech arch spans 34 metres from eave to eave and is 32 metres long covering two existing basketball courts.
 Rising to an apex height of 8.8m from galvanized steel beams supported on columns that stand 3.6m high, this geometry provides structural economy by minimizing loads and maximizing protection from both sun and rain.

-The arch is rollformed from Colorbond steel and is self supporting without need of interior trusses.
+The arch is rollformed from Colorbond steel and is self supporting without the need for interior trusses.
 It provides a pleasant appearance, maximizes space under the roof, eliminates roosting places for birds and maintains the feel of the outdoors.

 The addition of skylights has created soft even light under the structure improving visibility in fast moving sports.